-James Gelvin at UCLA prepared a piece on paper presentations for his graduate students.
+James Gelvin, professor of history at UCLA, prepared a piece on paper presentations for his graduate students.
 We share it here, as we think it is helpful for those who are new to presenting papers.

 Plan your presentation for 15 to 20 minutes depending upon the number of papers on your panel and any instructions you may have received from your panel chair.
 It is unlikely that you will read your whole paper, but rather a summary of it that will fit in the allotted time for your presentation.
 It takes about 20 minutes to read 10-12 double spaced pages.
 Practice reading the paper summary you have prepared and time yourself.
 Our friend Mary Hunt of the Women's Alliance for Theology, Ethics and Ritual (WATER), Silver Spring, MD, kindly allowed us to share the following tips she prepared on paper presentations at academic meetings:

 Be Brief, Be Witty, Be Seated

 - Be Brief.
 It takes about 20 minutes to read 10-12 double spaced pages.
 Allow a little time for introductory remarks and to repeat for emphasis what you really want to get across.
 Err on the side of too little material rather than too much.
 Your audience will thank you.
 Studies show that the average attention span for spoken words is slightly over 10 seconds.
 A few good ideas with a clear introduction and concise conclusion will stay with your listeners longer than a convoluted argument.
 Allow time for questions as it is another opportunity, usually more listener friendly than being read to, to communicate your ideas.